tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/index.md

 ### See also

-- For general information on constructing requests for Azure REST APIs, see the [Azure REST API reference](/rest/api/azure/)
+- For general information on constructing Azure REST API requests, see the [Azure REST API reference](/rest/api/azure/)
 - For information specific to constructing Key Vault REST API requests, see
    - [Common HTTP request parameters and headers](common-parameters-and-headers.md)
    - [Authentication, requests and responses](authentication--requests-and-responses.md)
-- See the following topics for more additional Key Vault concepts and details
+- See the following topics for additional Key Vault concepts and details
    - [About keys, secrets, and certificates](about-keys--secrets-and-certificates.md)
    - [Key Vault Developer's Guide](/azure/key-vault/key-vault-developers-guide)
    - [Key Vault versions](key-vault-versions.md)